 In June 2005, the FASB issued SFAS No. 154, "Accounting Changes and Error Corrections - A Replacement of APB Opinion No. 20 and FASB Statement No. 3" ("FAS 154").
 This Statement requires that a voluntary change in accounting principle be applied retrospectively with all prior period financial statements presented on the basis of the new accounting principle, unless it is impracticable to do so.
 FAS 154 also provides that (1) a change in method of depreciating or amortizing a long-lived nonfinancial asset be accounted for as a change in estimate (prospectively) that was effected by a change in accounting principle, and (2) correction of errors in previously issued financial statements should be termed a "restatement."
 The new standard is effective for accounting changes and correction of errors made in fiscal years beginning after December 15, 2005.
-Early adoption of this standard is permitted for accounting changes and correction of errors made in fiscal years beginning after June 1, 2005.
+Early adoption of this standard is permitted for accounting changes and correction of errors made in fiscal years beginning after December 15, 2005.
 The Corporation does not anticipate that the adoption of this statement will have a material impact on the Corporation's results of operation or financial condition.

 In March of 2005, the FASB issued FIN No. 47, "Accounting for Conditional Asset Retirement Obligations-an interpretation of FASB Statement No. 143."
 This Interpretation clarifies that the term "conditional asset retirement obligation" as used in FASB Statement No. 143, "Accounting for Asset Retirement Obligations," refers to a legal obligation to perform an asset retirement activity in which the timing and (or) method of settlement are conditional on a future event that may or may not be within the control of the entity.
 The obligation to perform the asset retirement activity is unconditional even though uncertainty exists about the timing and (or) method of settlement.
 Thus, the timing and (or) method of settlement may be conditional on a future event.
-Accordingly, an entity is required to recognize a liability for the fair value of a conditional asset retirement obligation should be recognized when incurred-generally upon acquisition, construction, or development and (or) through the normal operation of the asset.
+Accordingly, an entity is required to recognize a liability for the fair value of a conditional asset retirement obligation if the fair value of the liability can be reasonably estimated.
+The fair value of a liability for the conditional asset retirement obligation should be recognized when incurred-generally upon acquisition, construction, or development and (or) through the normal operation of the asset.
 Uncertainty about the timing and (or) method of settlement of a conditional asset retirement obligation should be factored into the measurement of the liability when sufficient information exists.
 Statement 143 acknowledges that in some cases, sufficient information may not be available to reasonably estimate the fair value of an asset retirement obligation.
 This Interpretation also clarifies when an entity would have sufficient information to reasonably estimate the fair value of an asset retirement obligation.
 The adoption of this interpretation did not have a material impact on the Corporation's results of operation or financial condition.